rinma-e/adminpanel-react-laratrust/README.md

 ## Usage

+### Installation

 1. Clone this repo,
 2. Run `composer init`,
 3. Run `npm install`.

+### Running development server

-To start development server run `npm run dev`.
+To start development server run:

+    npm run dev

+### Building assets

+To build assets run:

+    npm run build

+### Previewing production

-To build assets run `npm run build`.
-To see your project with built assets don't run dev server, just open your browser and navigate to your project folder.
+To see your project with built assets don't run dev server, but depending on your enviroment:

+1. just open your browser and navigate to your project folder
+2. or run `artisan serve`

 Project is served with static assets so you can preview production project in localhost.

+### Testing features that require email verifications

+For testing that require email verifications in `.env` file make below changes:

+    MAIL_MAILER=log
+    MAIL_HOST=127.0.0.1
+    MAIL_PORT=2525

+This will send all emails to `log` file located in:

+    storage/logs/laravel.log

+Scroll at bottom of the file and find email.
+In email body find verification link which You can copy/past in browser.

 ## Important